 Soccer Coaching & Education

+If you want to be a soccer coach or improve your soccer skills this course is an excellent starting point to your career.
+It will provide you with a pathway to the leisure industry, also to gain professional coaching qualifications for employment in Ireland and abroad, and in particular coaching in the USA.
 Strength and conditioning components along with technical skill will be monitored closely as students’ progress throughout the course.
-The syllabus will cover a broad range of theoretical and practical modules designed for the students to advance into higher education.
+The syllabus will cover a broad range of theoretical and practical components designed for the students to advance into higher education.

 QQI Level 5

 Leaving Certificate or equivalent.
 All applicants are interviewed, and places are awarded on suitability.
 Experience in soccer coaching or other sports is an advantage.